Scaffold-Stark/speedrunstark/README.md

 ## Checkpoint 6: 💸 Repaying Debt & Withdrawing Collateral

-🔄 Users need to be able to repay their MyUSD debt and withdraw their ETH collateral.
+🔄 Users need to be able to repay their MyUSD debt and withdraw their STRK collateral.

 🧮 Since debt is always accruing we have decided to use a method (`repay_up_to`) that allows specifying an arbitrary amount _over_ the debt that is owed so that a user can cancel their debt completely.
 If we simply made them specify the exact amount they owed, by the time their transaction was included their debt would have accrued more interest and a very small amount would remain unpaid.